tatuylonen/wiktextract/README.md

 This is a utility and Python package for for extracing data from Wiktionary.

-**Version 1.99.3 is now on pypi and available for installation using pip (Python3).
-Think of it as a beta version for 2.0.0.**
+**Version 1.99.4 is now on pypi and available for installation using pip (Python3).
+Think of it as a beta version for 2.0.0.
+There is also a new version of wikitextprocessor.**

 The release won't address everything.
 Especially linkages (hypernyms, hyponyms, etc.) and disambiguation have issues that I'm postponing to